AlexAnpilov/meeting-calendar/README.md

 ##### Description
-A simple meeting planning calendar for a meeting room in your office.--
+A simple meeting planning calendar for a meeting room in your office.

 ##### Getting start
 To install the project, please download it or clone, after load node modules of the project use command:
 -